Wall Street surges, led by energy and materials

 COVID-19's growing potential economic impacthttps://tmsnrt.rs/307zCt5

-(Reporting by Medha Singh and Devik Jain in Bengaluru Editing by Marguerita Choy)
+(Reporting by Noel Randewich; Additional reporting by Medha Singh and Devik Jain in Bengaluru Editing by Marguerita Choy and Leslie Adler)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))